Sajaki/RankPostStyling/README.md

 - Gives total control to style whatever you like (fonts, colors, images, etc.)

 #### Warning!
-This extension is only for those that are familiar with HTML and CSS.
+You need to be abit familiar with HTML and CSS.
 No support will be given beyond the actual functionality of the extension.
 All styling is up to you.

-## Version
-v1.0.4 (20-3-2016)

 #### Requirements
 - phpBB 3.1.0 or higher